 - Pyrrole Disorder: genetically determined imbalance of B6, Zinc, and B3 vitamins; low activities of serotonin, GABA & NMDA; urine test diagnostic, triggered by emotional stress or oxidative stress

 - Copper overload: high norepinephrine activity; SSRI’s ineffective

 - Folate deficiency: excessive activity of serotonin due to an epigenetic mechanism; adverse reaction to SSRI’s

 - Toxic Metal Depression: low GABA, low glutamate activity at NMDA receptors, Zinc deficiency; SSRI’s ineffective

-*A 2005 study by Gershon found that 90% of serotonin receptors are in the gut along with 95% of our serotonin.
-Loss of serotonin in the lining of the stomach can create symptoms of depression and anxiety.
+- A 2005 study by Gershon found 90% of serotonin receptors are in the gut along with 95% of our serotonin.
+Thus, loss of serotonin in the lining of the stomach can create symptoms of depression and anxiety.
 Read more here.

 Other Factors to Consider for Depression

 - Vitamin & Mineral Deficiencies